-The Department of Mechanical Engineering, MUET, SZAB Campus Khairpur Mir's intends to become a hub of high-quality engineering education and research to produce skilled, innovative, entrepreneurial mechanical engineers who meet the ever-changing engineering demands.
-Mechanical Engineering Department, MUET, SZAB Campus Khairpur Mir's always strives hard to produce engineers and researchers with sound knowledge of traditional and emerging areas of engineering together with innovative design abilities to achieve sustainable national development.
-This department also intends to develop the skills of the students to make them among the globally competitive engineers and researchers by providing quality education and research facilities, organizing-conferences, seminars and workshops, the opening of students' chapter, and technical lectures
+The Mechanical Engineering Department (MED), MUET, SZAB Campus Khairpur Mirs' intends to become a hub of high-quality engineering education and research to produce skilled, innovative, entrepreneurial mechanical engineers who meet the ever-changing engineering demands.
+Mechanical Engineering Department, MUET, SZAB Campus Khairpur Mirs' always strive hard to produce engineers and researchers with sound knowledge of traditional and emerging areas of engineering together with innovative design abilities to achieve sustainable national development.
+This department also intends to develop the skills of the students to make them among the globally competitive engineers and researchers by providing quality education and research facilities, organizing conferences, seminars, and workshops, the opening of students' chapters, and technical lectures.
+Internships that relate academic knowledge to lifelong job experiences are encouraged by the department.
+MED also provides students with the opportunity to join professional societies such as ASME (American Society of Mechanical Engineers) and ASHRAE (American Society of Heating, Refrigeration, and Air-Conditioning Engineers), and is working to join and become affiliated with IMechE (Institute of Mechanical Engineers).
+This department has recently launched a society "Soft Skills and Character Building Society" to work for the improvement of undergraduate students and our alumni's soft skills and their character building.